graemeleehickey/goldilocks/README.md

 for complete follow-up of all patients before the primary analysis is conducted.

-Broglio et al. (2014) re refer to this as a *Goldilocks trial design*, as it is constantly asking the question, “Is the sample size too big, too small, or just right?”
+Broglio et al. (2014) refer to this as a *Goldilocks trial design*, as it is constantly asking the question, “Is the sample size too big, too small, or just right?”

 ## Key benefits